Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 This bidirectional refinement is called *reduction*.
 The process continues until neither component can tighten further.
-For formal reduction operators with soundness proofs, see @ch-advanced-galois.
+For formal reduction operators with soundness proofs, see @ch-domain-combinations.

 #insight-box[
   Constraints flow between domains until stabilization.